 And if those reasons aren't enough to convince you not to be deterred, then remember these benefits:

 - Great pay: It's no secret that many nurses make good money.
-According to the Occupational Employment Statistics program, the average salaries of practical nurses, registered nurses, and nurse practitioners in the U.S. were $48,500, $77,460, and $111,840, respectively, in 2019.
+According to the Occupational Employment and Wage Statistics program, the average salaries of practical nurses, registered nurses, and nurse practitioners in the U.S. were $48,500, $77,460, and $111,840, respectively, in 2019.